HTTP API Health Checks (Readiness)

 Motivation

 The examples in this post are for a HTTP health check see Health Checks for detailed motivation and alternatives like TCP.
+Health checks can include any downstream dependencies for your app like Database, Queue Service ect, in this post Im just looking at downstream HTTP dependencies.

 We can leverage and extend the existing Microsoft.Extensions.Diagnostics.HealthChecks to check the APIs downstream dependencies are operational.
 This can be done with a simple New Relic Synthetic Monitor that polls http://myapi/healthcheck which would then in turn poll http://dependency-1/ping ect